spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/11-monitoring.md

                     podAnnotations: 'prometheus.io/path:/actuator/prometheus,prometheus.io/port:8080,prometheus.io/scrape:true'
 ```

-All streams and containing applicatons would then have the appropriate pod annotations applied instructing Prometheus to scrape metrics.
-The shell command to deploy the same stream from above, for example becomes:
+All streams and their containing applications then have the appropriate pod annotations applied, which instructs Prometheus to scrape metrics.
+The shell command to deploy the same stream shown earlier, for example becomes the following:

 ```bash
 dataflow:>stream create metricstest --definition "time --fixed-delay=10 --time-unit=MILLISECONDS | filter --expression=payload.contains('3') | log" --deploy
 ```

-Either way metrics are enabled, after deploying a stream, visit the Grafana UI and you should see dashboard graphs similar to the image below:
+Either way, metrics are enabled.
+After deploying a stream, you can visit the Grafana UI and see dashboard graphs similar to those shown in the following image:

 ![SCDF Grafana Prometheus](images/grafana-prometheus-scdf-applications-dashboard.png)